sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 $$Q(S_t, A_t) \leftarrow Q(S_t, A_t) + \alpha (R_{t+1} + \gamma \max_a Q(S_{t+1}, a) - Q(S_t, A_t))$$

-As the Q-value is a measure of *total discounted future reward* selecting the maximum Q-value accross all actions for the next state is a quicker way to update Q-values towards the optimum.
+As the Q-value is a measure of *total discounted future reward* selecting the maximum Q-value across all actions for the next state is a quicker way to update Q-values towards the optimum.

 Both of these algorithms were used in the course I studied in assignments so I had experience with them already.